yanqianglilab/yanqiang-li-lab/news/index.md

 ## 2026

+**May 2026**

+Yanqiang was invited to deliver an oral presentation focused on nanopore-based profiling of RNA 2′-O-methylation at WYMM Tour: Beijing 2026, held in Beijing on May 28.
+Event webpage: https://nanoporetech.com/zh/about/events/nanopore-days/wymm-beijing-2026

 **Apr 2026**

 We are delighted to share exciting news: our review paper, “Nanopore Direct RNA Sequencing and the Epitranscriptome: Advances in Mapping Native RNA Landscapes” has been accepted for publication in *iMeta*.
 Congratulations to Hang, Yaxuan and Yang!